ArnarValur/obsidian-gemini-tts/README.md

 ## Privacy & Data

-- Your notes are sent to Google's Gemini API for processing
+- **API Key Storage**: Your API key is stored locally in your vault's `.obsidian/plugins/gemini-tts/data.json` file.
+It is **never** sent to any third-party server other than Google's Gemini API for the purpose of generating audio.
-- Only the text content is sent (after markdown cleaning)
+- **Data Transmission**: Only the text content of your notes is sent to Google's Gemini API.
+No other vault data is accessed or transmitted.
-- No data is stored by the plugin
+- **Logging**: The plugin is designed to avoid logging sensitive information (like your API key) to the developer console.
 - See [Google's Privacy Policy](https://policies.google.com/privacy) for API data handling

 ## Troubleshooting